mohankumar11/django-ssl-expiration/README.md

 # Django - Check SSL Expiration
 # Introduction
-> This is an Django application which checks
+> It's a Django application which completely checks
->SSL expiration of host if host is has less than 15 days of
+>SSL expiration of host.
+Like if host has less than 15 days of
->SSL Expiration means a message will be sended from sender email to all receiver emails else it will show None of the host has less
+>SSL expiration then, a message will be sent from sender email to all receiver email.
+Else, it will show "None of the host has less
->than 15 days of SSL expiration.
+>than 15 days of SSL expiration".
 ## Getting Started

 ### Prerequisites
-To send email user should enable less secure apps and imap
+To send email, user should enable less secure apps and IMAP.
 - [Python 3.5+]()
 - [To send mail - Enable Less Secure Apps](https://myaccount.google.com/lesssecureapps)
 - [Enable IMAP](https://mail.google.com/mail/u/0/?tab=rm&ogbl#settings/fwdandpop)